Private Rental Assistance Policy

 3.5 Private Rental Subsidies

 Private Rental Subsidy is a medium-term solution to assist the client accessing affordable accommodation in the private market while waiting for a suitable social housing property to become available.
-This product aims to assist clients in the greatest need who have a disability and are at risk in their current accommodation.
+This product aims to assist clients in the greatest need that have a disability and are at risk in their current accommodation.

-A Private Rental Subsidy makes up the difference between the amount the client pays in rent, and the benchmark rent for a property in an approved area that is comparable to a FACS property.
+A Private Rental Subsidy makes up the difference between the amount the client pays in rent, and the benchmark rent for a property in an approved area that is comparable to a social housing property.
 Benchmark rent means a rent based on the average rent data provided by NSW Fair Trading for specific sizes and types of accommodation in an area.

 The eligibility criteria for a Private Rental Subsidy will differ, depending on the type of subsidy a client may receive.
 Where a social housing provider approves a client for priority housing, they may be eligible for a Private Rental Subsidy from the date of priority housing approval.